chenall/grub4dos/README_GRUB4DOS.txt

 			chainloader --force --load-segment=0 --load-offset=0x8000 --boot-cs=0 --boot-ip=0x8200 (...)/.../stage2

+Update 12: 	added exFAT partition.

+Update 13: 	add Universal Disk Format (UDF) and Joliet specification support.
+You can boot from them also.
+		Able to use grldr_cd.bin as cdrom boot code.

 --------------------------------------------------------

 	There is no full documentation in English at present.
 Here are some